gianghitran/HCMAIC25_A-Multimodal-Video-Retrieval-Framework-with-LLM-Driven-Query-Expansion-and-Hybrid-Filtering/README.md

 # HCMAIC25_A-Multimodal-Video-Retrieval-Framework-with-LLM-Driven-Query-Expansion-and-Hybrid-Filtering
 A high-performance Multimodal Video Retrieval framework featuring LLM-driven query expansion (Gemini/GPT) and hybrid vector-text filtering.
 Top 50 Finalist at HCMC AI Challenge 2025.
-Our paper is accepted publication pending at Proceedings of the 14th International Symposium on Information and Communication Technology (SOICT 2025)
+Our [paper](paper_569.pdf) is accepted publication pending at Proceedings of the 14th International Symposium on Information and Communication Technology (SOICT 2025)

 # About
-HCMAIC25: Multimodal Video Retrieval Framework LLM-Driven Query Expansion & Hybrid Filtering This repository contains the source code for our project in the HHo Chi Minh AI Challenge 2025 https://aichallenge.hochiminhcity.gov.vn/ (Top 50 Finalist).
+HCMAIC25: Multimodal Video Retrieval Framework LLM-Driven Query Expansion & Hybrid Filtering This repository contains the source code for our project in the [Ho Chi Minh AI Challenge 2025](https://aichallenge.hochiminhcity.gov.vn/) (Top 50 Finalist).
 We developed a unified framework for large-scale video event retrieval, inspired by international benchmarks like LSC and VBS.

 ### Key Features
 - Multimodal Search: Seamlessly retrieves video segments using natural language queries (Text-to-Video).